MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-compliance-policy.md

   * **Type of compliance policy**.
 Select the type of policy you want to create, depending on whether the device is managed by Configuration Manager. **This applies to version  or later**.<br /><br /> For devices managed by Intune, choose the **Compliance rules for devices managed without configuration manager client** option.
 When you select this option, you can also select the type of platform that you want this policy to apply to.

   * **Noncompliance severity for reports**.
 Specify the severity level that is reported if this compliance policy is evaluated as noncompliant.
-The available severity levels are the following:<br /><br />
+The available severity levels are the following:

      * **None**.
 Devices that fail this compliance rule do not report a failure severity for Configuration Manager reports.
      * **Information**.
 Devices that fail this compliance rule report a failure severity of **Information** for Configuration Manager reports.
      * **Warning**.
 Devices that fail this compliance rule report a failure severity of **Warning** for Configuration Manager reports.
      * **Critical**.
 Devices that fail this compliance rule report a failure severity of **Critical** for Configuration Manager reports.
      * **Critical with event**.
 Devices that fail this compliance rule report a failure severity of **Critical** for Configuration Manager reports.
-This severity level is also logged as a Windows event in the application event log.|
+This severity level is also logged as a Windows event in the application event log.

 5. On the **Supported Platforms** page, choose the device platforms that this compliance policy will be evaluated on, or choose **Select all** to choose all device platforms.
 The supported platforms are: Windows 7, 8.1, 10; Windows Server 2008 R2, 2012, 2012 R2, and 2016.